Can A Self-Employed Individual File For Bankruptcy?

-Yes, you may file a Chapter 7 or Chapter 13 bankruptcy as long as you can establish and prove your average income for the six months prior to filing your case.
+Yes, self-employed debtors may file bankruptcy under Chapter 7 (liquidation) or Chapter 13 (reorganization) of the bankruptcy code as long as they can establish and prove their average income for the six months prior to filing their petition for bankruptcy.

-If you are self-employed or an independent contractor looking into filing Chapter 7 or Chapter 13 bankruptcy, you need to verify your income.
+If you are self-employed or an independent contractor looking into filing under bankruptcy Chapter 7 or Chapter 13, you need to verify your income.
 While it is a requirement for all bankruptcy filers to report and document their income, this can be tricky for the self-employed.
 So, how do you go about verifying your income?

 What is the Purpose of Income Verification in a Chapter 7 or Chapter 13 Bankruptcy Filing?